olliechick/operation-cranberry/README.md

 # Operation Cranberry

 ## About
-This was a command-line text adventure game based on the premise of a zombie invasion.
+This is a command-line text adventure game based on the premise of a zombie invasion.
 I created it for an NCEA Level 2 assigment in 2014.

 ## Pre-requsisites